riteshumrao/sigma_demo/README.md

 # sigma_demo
-This a demo Git and Github class.
+This a demo Git and Github class..